MuhammedMagdyy/MuhammedMagdyy/README.md

 <p>
-  I'm a <strong>Talented Software Engineer</strong> with a passion for coding and learning and a strong focus on Node.js.
+  I'm a <strong>Talented Software Engineer</strong> with a passion for coding, learning, and a strong focus on Node.js.
 With a solid foundation in core concepts such as Data Structures, Algorithms, and OOP.
 I'm interested in new technologies and trying to use the software as a solution in my life.
 </p>

 - 🌱 I’m currently learning **Nodejs (Express.js)**